-Contacting Council online by e-mail
+Contacting Council online by email

 Changes to this Statement

-Council will occasionally update this privacy statement.
+We will occasionally update this privacy statement.
 When it is updated Council will revise the 'last updated' date at the top of the statement.

-If you feel that Council has not adequately protected your privacy, please contact Council’s Privacy Officer.
+If you feel that we have not adequately protected your privacy, please contact Council’s Privacy Officer on 4993 4100 or via firstname.lastname@example.org .
 The Privacy Officer will assist in addressing your concerns.